ai-mbl/tracking/README.md

 - **`motile`**: To set up and solve an Integer Lineage Program (ILP) for tracking.
     ILP-based methods frame tracking as a constrained optimization problem.
 The task is to select a subset of nodes/edges from a "candidate graph" of all possible nodes/edges.
 The subset must minimize user-defined costs (e.g. edge distance), while also satisfying a set of tracking constraints (e.g. each cell is linked to at most one cell in the previous frame).
 Note: this tracking approach is not inherently using
     "deep learning" - the costs and constraints are usually hand-crafted to encode biological and data-based priors, although cost features can also be learned from data.
+- **`trackastra`**: To predict linking scores for cells in adjacent time points. `trackastra` is a transformer-based deep learning model, with published pre-trained models that work on many types of input.
 - **`napari`**: To visualize tracking inputs and outputs.
 Qualitative analysis is crucial for tuning the weights of the objective function and identifying data-specific costs and constraints.
 - **`traccuracy`**: To evaluate tracking results.
 Metrics such as accuracy can be misleading for tracking,